 Interested applicants must submit the following to the Graduate Admissions Office:

-- A completed application with a non-refundable $50 application fee.
+- A completed application.
+There is no application fee for applications submitted on-line.
 (International students also are required to complete a statement of financial support.

 - The Deadline for international student applications is May 1st for the following August.
 (Refer to the application form for other required admission materials.)